2025 Municipal Election

 Identification when Voting

-In order to vote in the municipal election, voters will be required to provide proof of their name and home address.
+In order to vote in the municipal election, voters will be required to provide valid government issued identification containing, at minimum, the voters photograph and name.

 The following types of verification meet the standard provincial requirement for one piece of identification: